vivek-vishwanath/xv6/README.md

 For the purpose of measuring timing, take a look at `allocproc()`, `sleep()`, `yield()`, and `schedule()`, all of which are boundries which you may need to measure a given statistic.

-You must implement all of these measurments, though you may add intermediary values as necessary in order to properly calculate these statistics.
+You must implement all of these measurements, though you may add intermediary values as necessary in order to properly calculate these statistics.

-The unit of measurement that you must use for these stastics is xv6 `ticks`.
+The unit of measurement that you must use for these statistics is xv6 `ticks`.
 This is a global counter in the kernel that is incremented for every time-quantum that has passed.

 ```